 Myilly Point Heritage Precinct Add to my trip View gallery Replay | View larger map Darwin & Surrounds Destinations See & do Art & culture Family activities History & heritage Nature & wildlife Outdoor activities Self-drive touring Events Tours Accommodation Region guide The Myilly Point Heritage Precinct comprises four houses constructed between 1936 and 1939 to provide accommodation for senior public servants.
 Audit House (Type B Amended) on Lot 1098 was designed by the Commonwealth Government (probably Wilfred Haslam) and the other three houses were designed by BCG Burnett.
 Burnett House (Type K) on Lot 1099 is the only two-storey house on the precinct.
 The house on Lot 1100 was destroyed in Cyclone Tracy in 1974 and the site remains undeveloped.
 The other two houses on Lots 1101 and 1102 are Type E residences.
 Information Facilities Carpark Picnic Area Activities Birdwatching Scenic Drives Walks Accessibility Caters for people with sufficient mobility to climb a few steps but who would benefit from fixtures to aid balance.
 (This includes people using walking frames and mobility aids) Caters for people who use a wheelchair.
 Caters for people who are deaf or have hearing loss.
 Caters for people who are blind or have vision loss.
-Accreditation National Trust Map Map View Map What's nearby What's nearby Explore the NT Accommodation Tours Hire & services See & do Festivals & events Road trips Choose journey Arnhem Way Binns Track Explorers Way Greater Litchfield Loop Natures Way Outback Way Overlanders Way Red Centre Way Savannah Way Flight paths Choose flight path Domestic flights to Alice Springs Domestic flights to Darwin Subscribe Sign up to receive the latest news, deals and travel information about the Northern Territory.
+Accreditation National Trust Map Map View Map What's nearby What's nearby Explore the NT Accommodation Tours See & do Festivals & events Road trips Choose journey Arnhem Way Binns Track Explorers Way Greater Litchfield Loop Natures Way Outback Way Overlanders Way Red Centre Way Savannah Way Flight paths Choose flight path Domestic flights to Alice Springs Domestic flights to Darwin Subscribe Sign up to receive the latest news, deals and travel information about the Northern Territory.
 Data privacy statement Enter your full name: Enter your email address: Sign up Thank you Your details have been submitted.
 Please check your email and click the link to confirm your subscription.